Aeroacoustics of Twin Rectangular Jets Including Screech: Large-eddy Simulations with Experimental Validation: Results and Discussion

 \subsubsection{Convection velocity}

 The local convection velocity ($u_c$) of turbulence is typically measured by calculating space-time cross-correlations of the streamwise velocity fluctuations.
-About the mean fields shown in Fig.~\ref{fig:Uavg_profiles}(a), the normalized cross-correlation coefficient is defined as following:
+About the mean fields shown in Fig.~\ref{fig:Uavg_contours_minor}, the normalized cross-correlation coefficient is defined as following:

 where $\textbf{x}$ and $\tau$ represent the spatial and time lags, respectively, with respect to a reference point ($\textbf{x}_0$ and $t_0$).
-Figure~\ref{fig:convection_velocity}(a) is an example of space-time cross-correlations of the streamwise velocity for NPR = 3.
 The separation points are chosen between $x/h$ = 0 to 20 along the upper shear layer ($y/h$ = 0.5) in the same minor axis plane in which the reference points reside.
-Due to the normalization, the color scales varies from -1 to 1 with the maximum coefficient of 1 at the corresponding reference point itself.
-The slope of the peak correlation then determines the convection velocity.
-As quantified in Fig.~\ref{fig:convection_velocity}(b), near the nozzle exit, it is found to be less than 0.6$U_j$.
-As the mean velocity increases, the convection velocity reaches approximately 0.7$U_j$ in average in farther downstream for NPR = 3 and 0.68$U_j$ for NPR = 2.5, respectively.
-These values are well within the typically assumed convection velocity for turbulent jets (0.55-0.75 $U_j$).
+After the normalization, the cross-correlation contours can be obtained with the maximum coefficient of 1 at the corresponding reference point itself.
+The slope of the peak correlation in space and time then determines the convection velocity.
+As quantified in Fig.~\ref{fig:convection_velocity}a, the local convection velocity varies periodically following the shape of the shock-cell structure.
+As the mean velocity increases, the average convection velocity reaches approximately 0.66$U_j$, 0.71$U_j$, and 0.76$U_j$ for NPR = 2.5, 3, and 3.67, respectively, in $4 \le x/h \le 10$.
+These values are well within the typically assumed convection velocity for turbulent jets (0.55-0.75$U_j$).
+Here, the convection velocity changes as a function of NPRs since we use the same transverse position as reference for all three cases, despite the variations in the jet spreading rates for different NPRs.
+By taking the reference points along the shear layer centerline (approximated by peak velocity fluctuations), the average convection velocity remains unchanged as 0.55$U_j$ for all three cases as shown in Figs.~\ref{fig:convection_velocity}b-d.